Coyote Valley

 Interpretive panel on the De Anza Expedition, horseback rider in background

-On August 13th, 2015, Coyote Valley Open Space Preserve's Arrowhead Trail was certified by the National Park Service as an official interpretive site of the historic Juan Bautista de Anza Trail.
+On August 13, 2015, Coyote Valley Open Space Preserve's Arrowhead Trail was certified by the National Park Service as an official interpretive site of the historic Juan Bautista de Anza Trail.
 The 4-mile long Arrowhead Loop Trail is open to visitors, and provides an opportunity to learn more about the expedition.

 The Arrowhead Loop Trail leads to a ridgetop with stunning views of Mount Hamilton, Mount Umunhum, and the entire Coyote Valley.
-The preserve includes a paved parking lot, ADA accessible restroom, picnic tables, and space for horse trailers.
+The preserve includes a paved parking lot, an accessible restroom, picnic tables, and space for horse trailers.
 Visitors can also learn about the area’s important wildlife, cultural resources, and water resources through a series of beautiful educational panels.

 Rocks and green grass overlooking expansive valley with clouds in distance